m3data/collective-futurecrafting/_craft/playground.md

 theme="sky-terra"
 content="
 <h2>What's Coming to Our Playground?</h2>
-<p>We want to collectively craft a collection of serious games that help circles:</p>
+<p>We want to collectively craft a collection of <a href='https://www.preventionweb.net/news/serious-games-helping-tackle-serious-problems' target='_blank'>serious games</a> that help circles:</p>
 <ul>
   <li>Map their shared dreams and challenges</li>
   <li>Navigate conflict with grace and creativity</li>